-- Villains Want Mercy: One of the interesting things about him is that, despite being the film's Big Bad, the plot largely revolves around him being in trouble with some other evil folks and desperately trying to save his own ass.
+- Villains Want Mercy: One of the interesting things about him is that, despite him being the film's Big Bad, the plot largely revolves around he himself being in financial trouble with some other evil organizations and desperately trying to save his own ass.

 - Villainous Breakdown: He's very calm until Bond refuses to give him what he wants while torturing him.

 - Villainous Cheekbones: He's played by Mads Mikkelsen.
 Enough said.

 - Wealthy Yacht Owner: First seen playing poker aboard a yacht.